-Section 11(b)(1) permits a registered holding company to retain "such other businesses as are reasonably incidental, or economically necessary or appropriate to the operations of [an] integrated public-utility system."(84) Under the cases interpreting Section 11, an interest is retainable if (i) there is an operating or functional relationship between the operations of the utility system and the non-utility business sought to be retained, and retention is in the public interest; or (ii) if the business evolved out of the system's utility business, the investment is not significant in relation to the system's total financial resources, and the investment has the potential to produce benefits for investors and/or consumers.(85) In addition, the Commission has stated that "retainable non-utility interests should occupy a clearly subordinate position to the integrated system constituting the primary business of the registered holding company."(86) As set forth in Exhibit G-3, New REI's nonutility interests, both before and after the Reliant Resources Distribution, will meet the Commission's standards for retention.
+Section 11(b)(1) permits a registered holding company to retain "such other businesses as are reasonably incidental, or economically necessary or appropriate to the operations of [an] integrated public-utility system."(85) Under the cases interpreting Section 11, an interest is retainable if (i) there is an operating or functional relationship between the operations of the utility system and the non-utility business sought to be retained, and retention is in the public interest; or (ii) if the business evolved out of the system's utility business, the investment is not significant in relation to the system's total financial resources, and the investment has the potential to produce benefits for investors and/or consumers.(86) In addition, the Commission has stated that "retainable non-utility interests should occupy a clearly subordinate position to the integrated system constituting the primary business of the registered holding company."(87) As set forth in Exhibit G-3.1 and G-3.2, and except for those businesses for which Applicants request a reservation of jurisdiction, New REI's nonutility interests, both before and after the Reliant Resources Distribution, will meet the Commission's standards for retention.
 Applicants seek authority for New REI to retain these nonutility interests.
-Attached as Exhibit G-3 is a list of New REI's nonutility interests and the basis for retention of each.
+Attached as Exhibit G-3 is a list of New REI's nonutility interests and the basis for